Kirstenumali/Kirstenumali/README.md

 # Hello, I'm [KirstenUmali] 👋

-I'm a software engineer specializing in [Python, Linux, Java, JavaScript, and such on].
+I'm a software engineer specializing in Python, Linux, Java, JavaScript, and so on.

 ## 🔭 Current Projects & Portfolio
 - [Project 1](https://youtu.be/7uv-odLEEP4?si=D5vYI9SXlxM5CMTe)